-Assessment guidance Prior learning Explore how things work.
+Assessment Prior learning Future learning guidance Explore how things work.
 (Nursery - Forces) Explore and talk about different forces they can feel.
 (Nursery - Forces) Talk about the differences between materials and changes they notice.
 (Nursery - Forces) Explore the natural world around them.
 (Reception - Forces) Describe what they see, hear and feel whilst outside.
 (Reception - Forces) Find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching.
-(Y2 - Uses of everyday materials) Future learning • Explain that unsupported objects fall towards the Earth because of the force of gravity acting between the Earth and the falling object.
-(Y5 - Forces) • Identify the effects of air resistance, water resistance and friction, that act between moving surfaces.
-(Y5 - Forces) • Recognise that some mechanisms, including levers, pulleys and gears, allow a smaller force to have a greater effect.
-(Y5 - Forces) • Magnetic fields by plotting with compass, representation by field lines.
-(KS3) • Earth's magnetism, compass and navigation.
+(Y2 - Uses of everyday materials) Explain that unsupported objects fall towards the Earth because of the force of gravity acting between the Earth and the falling object.
+(Y5 - Forces) Identify the effects of air resistance, water resistance and friction, that act between moving surfaces.
+(Y5 - Forces) Recognise that some mechanisms, including levers, pulleys and gears, allow a smaller force to have a greater effect.
+(Y5 - Forces) Magnetic fields by plotting with compass, representation by field lines.
+(KS3) Earth's magnetism, compass and navigation.
 (KS3)

-Substantive Key learning Possible Evidence Knowledge moves.
-It may help the object to move better or it may ice in normal shoes.
-A magnet attracts magnetic material.
-Iron and nickel at magnetic.
-The strongest parts of a magnet are the potwo like poles e.g. two north poles, are brought toget poles e.g. a north and south, are brought together the For some forces to act there must be contact e.g. a had act at a distance e.g. magnetism.
-The magnet does not Key vocabulary: Force, push, pull, twist, contact force, non-contact for and opening a door, the wind pushing the trees.
-Some forces can Can give examples of forces in everyday life Can give examples of objects moving differently on different surfaces Can name a range of types of magnets and show how the poles attract and repel Can draw diagrams using arrows to show the attraction and repulsion between the poles of magnets Common Misconceptions Some children may think: • the bigger the magnet the stronger it is • all metals are magnetic.
+Substantive Key learning Possible Evidence Knowledge ' · · · · Can give examples of forces in everyday life Can give examples of objects moving differently on different surfaces Can name a range of types of magnets and show how the poles attract and repel Can draw diagrams using arrows to show the attraction and repulsion between the poles of magnets Common Misconceptions Some children may think: • the bigger the magnet the stronger it is • all metals are magnetic.
 Working Scientifically Skills Carry out investigations to explore how objects move on different surfaces e.g. spinning tops/coins, rolling balls/cars, clockwork toys, soles of shoes etc. Explore what materials are attracted to a magnet Classify materials according to whether they are magnetic Explore the way that magnets behave in relation to each other Use a marked magnet to find the unmarked poles on other types of magnets Explore how magnets work at a distance e.g. through the table, in water, jumping paper clip up off the table Devise an investigation to test the strength of magnets Can use their results to describe how objects move on different surfaces Can use their results to make predictions for further tests e.g. it will spin for longer on this surface than that, but not as long as it spun on that surface Can use classification evidence to identify that some metals but not all are magnetic Through their exploration they can show how like poles repel and unlike poles attract and name unmarked poles Can use test data to rank magnets Outdoor learning opportunity: Egg drop Cross- curricular links UNCRC or Global Goals Article 13: Freedom of expression Article 24: Good health and health services Article 28: Right to education Article 31: Leisure, play and culture Global Goal 3: Good health and well-being Global Goal 4: Quality Education British Values Mutual respect and tolerance (fairness, collaborative work and working from a hypothesis to a conclusion) Cultural Capital: Skills builder and trip/visitor opportunities